 - Assessment of Low Risk Ethical Approval Application (Word 16KB)

 The above documents outline the processes for ethical approvals of educational research projects in the School of Teacher Education.
 Associate Professor Brigid McNeill is the member of the College of Education, Health and Human Development’s Research Committee who signs off Low-Risk applications in the School of Teacher Education before they are submitted to the ERHEC.

 The general procedure for applications to the ERHEC is:

-- The Principles and Guidelines and the application forms are downloaded and filled in by the applicant.
+- The Research Involving Human Participant Policy and the application forms are downloaded and filled in by the applicant

 - The completed application form and relevant supporting documents are sent electronically to the secretary one week prior to the ERHEC monthly meetings (see dates below).